-“My greatest achievements thus far” Yolanda told us soon after the records “are setting state and national records.
+“My greatest achievements thus far” Yolanda told us soon after the records in 2017 “are setting state and national records.
 Another achievement prior to this was squatting 280lbs in training.
 That moment I'll never forget.”

 Yolanda is vegan, and has been since 2010.